-Both Living Wills and Healthcare Powers of Attorney documents contain information regarding your personal healthcare decisions.
-These are considered advance directives because they give instructions to your physicians and family prior to the time you become incapacitated.
-The Living Will states your specific wishes regarding the removal of medical care if your doctor believes there is no chance of recovery.
+Both living wills and health care powers of attorney documents contain information regarding your personal health care decisions.
+These are considered advance directives because they give instructions to your physicians and family before you become incapacitated.
+The living will states your specific wishes regarding lifesaving medical care if your doctor believes there is no chance of recovery.
 Many individuals remember the Florida case of Terri Schiavo.
 Her family fought from 1990 to 2005 (even appealing to the United States Supreme Court) regarding her end-of-life wishes.
-While the state legislature in Arkansas has a better statute now, only a customized document will ensure your wishes are carried out.
+While the state legislature in Arkansas has a better statute now, only a customized document ensures your wishes are carried out.

 TIP.
 Everyone over the age of 18 needs healthcare directives.
 Strokes and car wrecks can occur at any time.
-We often recommend naming one person serving at a time with as many backups to serve successively.
+We often recommend naming one person and several backup successors.
 In blended families, it is not uncommon for the spouses to name their biological children as their agents instead of each other.
 In our experience, most families know exactly who they trust, especially among their children.
 The truth is no one knows your family better.
 In some cases, however, it is helpful to discuss your options with an attorney who is willing to listen and offer advice and assurance to your decisions.

 Who Should Have a Living Will and Medical Power of Attorney?

-Every person over the age of 18 should have completed a Healthcare Power of Attorney, as well as a Living Will.
+Every person over the age of 18 should complete a health care power of attorney, as well as a living will.
 Unfortunately, we never know what life holds for our future, so it’s always a great idea to remain prepared for any possibility.

 How Do I Get a Living Will?

-A Living Will requires lots of thought, and can take a while to complete.
-Selecting the wrong person as Agent can mean that your wishes are not respected, which can cause conflicts within the family.
-An experienced Estate Planning Attorney will assist you in making the right decisions for both you and your family.
+A living will requires lots of thought and can take a while to complete.
+Selecting the wrong person can lead to your wishes not being respected, which can cause conflicts within the family.
+An experienced Arkansas estate planning attorney will assist you in making the right decisions for both you and your family.

 TIP: Arkansas law requires physicians to follow your living will or transfer you from their care.
-In fact, physicians can be criminally prosecuted for failing to follow your wishes or transferring you to an agreeable physician.
+In fact, physicians can be criminally prosecuted for failing to follow your wishes or transferring you to another willing physician.

-While it’s not a legal requirement that an attorney draft your Living Will and Healthcare Power of Attorney, it is always best for an experienced attorney to draft these documents as they can be very complex, and can differ from one individual’s situation to another.
-These are very technical documents used during stressful times; the last thing that families want is for one small mistake to ruin their parent’s or grandparent’s legacy.
+While it’s not a legal requirement that an attorney draft your living will and health care power of attorney, it is always best for an experienced attorney to draft these documents.
+They can be very complex and differ from one individual’s situation to another.
+If you live in White County, Pulaski County, or Saline County in cities like Benton, Sherwood, and Little Rock, AR, we can customize these very technical documents to help you during stressful times.
+The last thing you want is for one small mistake to ruin your parent’s or grandparent’s legacy.